Doctorate of Business Administration - Frequently asked questions

 General

-The doctorate is a logical extension of a graduate management degree such as the Master of Business Administration (MBA).
-As such, students admitted to the AU doctoral program are expected to have graduate level knowledge in traditional management areas, e.g. strategy, economics, accounting, finance, human resources, statistics, marketing, and operations.
-The DBA has a stronger research orientation than the MBA and allows a student to study and research one area of interest in-depth.
+The DBA is a logical extension of a graduate management degree, such as the Master of Business Administration (MBA).
+Students admitted to the DBA program are expected to have graduate-level knowledge in traditional management areas, e.g. strategy, economics, accounting, finance, human resources, statistics, marketing, and operations.
+The program curriculum focuses on acquiring the specific skills required to conceive, design, and implement empirical research on a managerial application in one of those areas.
+The DBA trains students to become researchers, and allows them to study and research one area of their own interest in-depth.

-The Doctorate in Business Administration (DBA) is a professional doctorate, and focuses on managerial relevance, and the application of theory to field-based research.
-It is designed to advance business/professional management practice, processes and programs, ranging from the management of people to the management of operations and projects.
-It allows students to develop their ability to conduct empirical research in managerial areas of interest, often within the student’s own organization.
+The Doctorate in Business Administration (DBA) is a professional doctorate, which means that student research focuses on applied workplace issues or problems, not on theoretical gaps in an academic literature, as is the case for PhD research.
+DBA research integrates theoretical knowledge with contextually informed practitioner knowledge to advance business/professional management practice, processes and programs, ranging from the management of people to the management of operations and projects.
+It allows students to develop their ability to conduct empirical research in a managerial area of interest, often within the student's own organization, industry, or profession.
 While the DBA has more practical application in managerial settings, it also prepares graduates for academic careers.

-The Doctorate in Philosophy (PhD) is an academic doctorate, and focuses on the development of new theory, and prepares candidates to conduct highly specialized scholarly research.
+The Doctorate in Philosophy (PhD) is an academic doctorate that focuses on developing new theory and prepares candidates to conduct highly specialized scholarly research.
 Most PhD graduates lead careers as university researchers and professors, or as senior researchers in business or government.

 The DBA and PhD are academically equivalent in that both entail a rigorous course of study and typically culminate in the defense of a doctoral dissertation.

-The Doctorate in Business Administration is the academic equivalent to a PhD.
+The Doctorate in Business Administration is the academic equivalent to a PhD, placing emphasis on the advancement of applied knowledge rather than theoretical knowledge.
+While the DBA and PhD are academically equivalent in terms of degree requirements, the PhD thesis focuses almost entirely on scholarly output, whereas the DBA output can be produced for scholarly, managerial or general audiences.
 Both a DBA and a PhD require extensive study and a doctoral dissertation to complete.
-If you are looking for a PhD in business the DBA program at the AU Faculty of Business may offer what you are looking for.
+If you are looking for a PhD in business, the DBA program at the AU Faculty of Business may offer an alternative to what you are looking for without having put your professional career on hold.

 The amount of time required for studying varies with individuals.
-Students are expected to spend at least 25 hours per week on the program work.
+Students are expected to spend at least 25-30 hours per week on the program work, with more time required during the early phases of study and less in the later years.

 Athabasca University is dedicated to distance learning, with more than 30,000 students studying undergraduate and graduate courses internationally.
-Its reputation for leadership and excellence in distance education are well established.
+Its reputation for leadership and excellence in distance education is well established.

-The program can be completed in 3 years but more likely in 4 to 5 years.
+The program can be completed in 3 years but more likely in 5 to 6 years.
 The maximum time allowed is 7 years.

 - Be a self-motivated and self-directed learner;